MCCTeam/MCCTeam.github.io/source/guide/contibuting.md

 2. Compare `en.ini` and `xx.ini` and update outdated or non-existent entries in `xx.ini`.

 3. Once you finished the translation work, submit a pull request or send us the file through an [Issue](https://github.com/MCCTeam/Minecraft-Console-Client/issues) in case you are not familiar with Git.

+### Translate README.md

+1. Get the English version of the README.md from [here](https://raw.githubusercontent.com/MCCTeam/Minecraft-Console-Client/master/README.md).

+2. See `Add new translation -> 1.` for the target language code.
+Assume it is `xx`.

+3. Complete the translation according to the English README.md and name the translated version as `README-xx.md`.

+4. In the English README, above the "About" section, add the name of the language and a hyperlink to `README-xx.md`.

 ## Contributors